 This certificate program is a course of study designed to provide foundational information for those interested in pursuing a career in customs and/or immigration.
 Students are advised that Canada Border Services Agency (CBSA) normally requires the completion of a postsecondary diploma or degree for most positions.
 The certificate will focus on the enforcement aspects of customs and immigration.

 The Canada Border Services Agency is a federal law enforcement agency that is responsible for border enforcement, immigration enforcement and customs services.
-The agency was created on December 12, 2003.
-The CBSA oversees approximately 1,200 service locations across Canada, and 39 in other countries.
+The agency was created in 2003 and oversees approximately 1,200 service locations across Canada, and 39 in other countries.
 It employs over 12,000 public servants, and offers around-the-clock service at 119 land-border crossings and thirteen international airports.

 CBSA liaison officers engage around the world with international partners on important border-related issues such as national security and irregular migration.